galanisd/omtd-store/README.md

 mvn clean install -DskipTests=true.
 ```

 ## Run ##

-Scripts for starting the REST Server & Client in Windows and Linux)are provided in omtd-store/scripts folder.
+Scripts for starting the REST Server & Client in Windows and Linux are provided in omtd-store/scripts folder.
-For example CD to scripts folder and type the following command to start the REST server that uses the local hard drive.
+For example in a Linux machine CD to scripts folder and type the following command to start the REST server that uses the local hard drive.

 ```
 LinuxStartOMTDStoreService.sh configLocal.properties